input-output-hk/cardano-docs.iohk.io/_docs/cardano/2017-01-04-differences.md

-In *Ouroboros* paper, they do not state explicitly when a slot leader should generate a new block and send it to the network: it can be done in the beginning of a slot, in the end of a slot, in the middle of a slot, etc. In `cardano-sl` there is a special constant (`networkDiameter`) which approximates maximal time necessary to broadcast a block to all nodes in the network.
+In *Ouroboros* paper, they do not state explicitly when a slot leader should generate a new block and send it to the network: it can be done at the beginning of a slot, at the end of a slot, in the middle of a slot, etc. In `cardano-sl` there is a special constant (`networkDiameter`) which approximates maximal time necessary to broadcast a block to all nodes in the network.
 A block is generated and announced